-However, just like the marginal confidence interval for the "winner" displayed in Figure 10, Andrews et al. (2018)'s confidence sets do not allow us to draw any conclusions about what is the true rank of the sample "winner" nor which CZ has true rank one.
+However, just like the marginal confidence interval for the "winner" displayed in Figure 25, Andrews et al. (2018)'s confidence sets do not allow us to draw any conclusions about what is the true rank of the sample "winner" nor which CZ has true rank one.
 In contrast, our confidence set for the rank of San Francisco among the 50 most populous CZs tells us that (with 95% probability) its true rank lies between 1 and 2.
 In addition, our τ -best confidence set for $\tau=1$ shows that (with 95% probability) there are only 4 CZs that could be the best.
 It is interesting to note that our confidence sets for the ranks are very narrow even though Andrews et al. (2018)'s confidence sets for true mobility of the "winner" are fairly wide.
 This finding illustrates that it can be possible to achieve a statistically informative ranking even if one cannot draw firm conclusions about the true value of the sample "winner".

-$^{^{21}}$ We have also performed inference on the neighborhoods with the highest point estimate within each state.
+19We have also performed inference on the neighborhoods with the highest point estimate within each state.
 In many cases, the lower endpoint of the 95% confidence sets include the point estimates of a majority of the other neighborhoods within the state

-$^{^{22}}$ Although percentiles can only take values between 0 and 1, the estimated confidence sets of Andrews et al. (2018) may take negative value.
+$^{^{20}}$ Although percentiles can only take values between 0 and 1, the estimated confidence sets of Andrews et al. (2018) may take negative value.
 Following their suggestion, we therefore trim the confidence sets when interpreting the results by substituting negative lower endpoints with zero.

-All 7 '41 CZs 50 most p oopulous CZs
+All 7 '41 CZs 50 most populous CZs

 Type of CS CS on correlational mobility for sample "winner" Number of CZs with correlational estimates above CS lower bound CS on correlational mobility for sample "winner" Number of CZs with correlational estimates above CS lower bound

 Conditional: (-2.70, 0.66) 741 (0.389, 0.457) 31

 Trimmed (0, 0.66) 741

 ${\bf Unconditional:}$

 Projection (-14.95, 16.28) 741 (0.417, 0.496) 19

 Trimmed (0, 16.28) 741

 Hybrid (-2.79, 0.66) 741 (0.416, 0.457) 19

 Trimmed (0, 0.66) 741

-Table 14: Andrews et al. (2018) equal-tailed 95% confidence sets for true upward mobility of the CZ with the highest correlational point estimate (sample "winner") among all 741 CZs and among the 50 most populous CZs.
+Table 15: Andrews et al. (2018) equal-tailed 95% confidence sets for true upward mobility of the CZ with the highest correlational point estimate (sample "winner") among all 741 CZs and among the 50 most populous CZs.
+"Number of CZs with correlational estimates above CS lower bound" refers to the number of point estimates above the lower bound of the corresponding confidence set for the sample "winner".
 Conditional 95% CS provides coverage conditional on the identity of the CZ with the highest mobility point estimate.
 Projection 95% CS provides coverage on average over the CZs that could statistically have had the highest point estimate.
 Hybrid 95% CS combines conditional and unconditional approaches to provide unconditional coverage with improved length of the CS.